On finitely stable domains: Examples

 It is well-known that the accp and the Archimedean properties do not localize.
 In \cite[Example 2]{Gr} Anne Grams constructs a one-dimensional Pr\"ufer domain of finite character which satisfies accp (the ascending chain condition on principal ideals) and each of its localizations but one is a DVR, while the other one is a valuation domain that is not a DVR, so it does not satisfy accp (see comments and more examples in \cite{AAZ} and its references).
 Also, \cite{Gr} (page 328) provides a general construction of an almost Dedekind domain $A$ with accp whose Nagata ring $A(X)$ is not an accp domain (so that $A[X]$ is accp, while its localization $A(X)$ is not accp).
 This example as well as \cite[Example 2]{Gr} is one-dimensional, so it is locally Archimedean.

 The ring of entire functions $E$ is an infinite-dimensional completely integrally closed (hence Archi\-me\-dean) B\'ezout domain \cite[Section 8.1]{fhp}, but it is not locally Archimedean since the localizations at maximal ideals are valuation domains, and a valuation domain that is not a field is Archimedean if and only if it is one-dimensional.
-The ring $E$ does not satisfy accp and it does not have finite character: for example, if $f$ is a nonzero entire function with infinitely many zeros $c_1,c_2,\dots$ (e.g., $\sin z$), then $ f\in \bigcap_{n=1}^{\infty}\prod_{i=1}^n(Z-c_i), $ so the domain $E$ does not satisfy accp, and $E$ does not have finite character since $f$ belongs to the maximal ideals $(Z-c_i)E$ for all $i$. .
+The ring $E$ does not satisfy accp and it does not have finite character: for example, if $f$ is a nonzero entire function with infinitely many zeros $c_1,c_2,\dots$ (e.g., $\sin z$), then $ f\in \bigcap_{n=1}^{\infty}\prod_{i=1}^n(Z-c_i), $ so the domain $E$ does not satisfy accp, and $E$ does not have finite character since $f$ belongs to the maximal ideals $(Z-c_i)E$ for all $i$.

-We construct in Example \ref{ex2} below a completely integrally closed (for short, c.i.c.) domain $R$ satisfying accp with only two maximal ideals such that $R_M$ is not Archimedean for each maximal ideal $M$ of $R$, thus $R_M$ does not satisfy accp.
+We construct in Example \ref{ex2} below a completely integrally closed (for short, c.i.c.) domain $R$ satisfying accp with only two maximal ideals such that, for each maximal ideal $M$, $R_M$ is not Archimedean; thus $R_M$ does not satisfy accp.
 Of course, $R$ is Archimedean and has finite character.
 We construct first a c.i.c. local domain $A$ with accp such that $A_P$ is not Archimedean for some prime ideal $P$ (Example \ref{ex1}).
 Then we ``double'' this construction to obtain Example \ref{ex2} (see Remark \ref{double}).

 We also construct a stable Pr\"ufer domain $R$ with accp that is not locally Archimedean (Example \ref{ex3}), thus the converse of Corollary \ref{stableaccp} is false.